Corporate Governance

 The Board of Corporate Auditors conducts audits of the execution of duties by directors, while also exchanging opinions with accounting auditors for each accounting audit, and striving to improve the accuracy of audits by corporate auditors concerning laws, regulations, the Articles of Incorporation, and matters related to accounting.
 In addition, the Board of Corporate Auditors accompanies audits of subsidiaries by accounting auditors, thus working to strengthen auditing functions.

-The Board of Corporate Auditors met 12 times in fiscal 2024, and engaged in activities mainly concerning matters such as the formulation of audit policies and plans, the preparation of audit reports, ensuring the appropriateness of accounting audits, agreement with the evaluation and remuneration of accounting auditors, and checks of the status of the development and operation of internal control systems.
-The attendance of each corporate auditor in fiscal 2024 is as follows.
+The Board of Corporate Auditors met 13 times for the fiscal year ended April 30, 2025, and engaged in activities mainly concerning matters such as the formulation of audit policies and plans, the preparation of audit reports, ensuring the appropriateness of accounting audits, agreement with the evaluation and remuneration of accounting auditors, and checks of the status of the development and operation of internal control systems.
+The Board of Corporate Auditors consult to conduct audits of the Board of Directors and the business execution to ensure that business operations are conducted with compliance in mind, and the Board of Corporate Auditors monitor, supervise, and advise on specific measures.

 Name